Jerry Spraggins

-Jerry Jerome Spraggins (born December 17, 1954) is an American murderer, rapist and suspected serial killer.
-Convicted and sentenced to a 40-years-to-life imprisonment for the 1983 murder of a woman at an apartment in Montclair, New Jersey, he was also suspected, but ultimately acquitted of two similar murders that occurred in that same apartment from 1981 to 1983.
+Jerry Jerome Spraggins (born December 17, 1954) is an American murderer, rapist, and suspected serial killer.
+Convicted and sentenced to 40 years to life in prison for the 1983 murder of a woman at an apartment in Montclair, New Jersey, he was also suspected, but ultimately acquitted of two similar murders that occurred in that same apartment from 1981 to 1983.
 Spraggins remains incarcerated for his single murder conviction.

 Early life and crimes

 Jerry Jerome Spraggins was born on December 17, 1954, in New Jersey.
 Little is known about his early life, but he and his family moved to Montclair when he was ten years old.
 As an adult, he married, had a son and found employment as a taxi driver for the Claridge Taxi Company, in addition to working part-time as a mechanic.

 While mostly considered a humble, ordinary man, Spraggins was also a Peeping Tom who frequently spied on naked women whenever he felt certain urges.
 Due to this, he was arrested and convicted on charges of voyeurism and marijuana possession in 1977, and in November 1980, he was arrested again on charges of criminal trespassing, criminal sexual contact and lewdness.